BradenM/micropy-stubs/example/README.md

  │  │  │  │  └────     stub2.py
 ```

-Which will then be picked recognized and have the reset automatically generated as so:
+Which will then be recognized and have the rest automatically generated as so...

 ```sh
  └──     micropy-branch/